drshahizan/Python_EDA/assignment/ass3/hpdp/ZProMax/report.md

   ![image](https://github.com/drshahizan/Python_EDA/assets/146581747/7fb4951c-d695-4c2f-83c6-7a795a57831e)
   <br>
     #### **Insights:**
     > Certain locations may have efficient bus routes, leading to shorter total walk times and vice versa.
-This could indicate that not every area has similar variations in the efficiency of bus routes.
+This could indicate that not every area has similar variations in terms of the efficiency of bus routes.
 <br>

 - search_id & is_high_demand <br> <br>